-Modern Croatian traces its roots to the 9th century, when Christian missionaries from the Byzantine

-Empire created the Glagolitic script to translate parts of the Bible and convert Slavs to Christianity.
+Modern Croatian traces its roots to the 9th century, when Christian missionaries from the Byzantine Empire created the Glagolitic script to translate parts of the Bible and convert Slavs to Christianity.
 Used to write a language called Old Church Slavonic, the script remained popular until it was replaced with the Latin alphabet in the 14th century.
 Around the same time, spoken Croatian began to develop from Old Church Slavonic, with some influences from Latin and German.
-Over centuries of foreign rule (see p.
-4-7 of History and Myth), the Croat nobility often used additional languages, such as German, Hungarian, and Italian, while rural peasants spoke a variety of Croatian dialects.
+Over centuries of foreign rule (see History and Myth), the Croat nobility often used additional languages, such as German, Hungarian, and Italian, while rural peasants spoke a variety of Croatian dialects.

-To promote Croatian nationalism in the 1830s-40s, leaders of the Illyrian movement (see p.
-6 of History and Myth) unified the Croatian dialects to create a common spelling system and cultivate Croatian as a literary language.
-In 1847, Croatian replaced Latin as the official language of the Croatian Sabor (parliament - see p.
-6 of History and Myth).
+To promote Croatian nationalism in the 1830s-40s, leaders of the Illyrian movement (see History and Myth) unified the Croatian dialects to create a common spelling system and cultivate Croatian as a literary language.
+In 1847, Croatian replaced Latin as the official language of the Croatian Sabor (parliament - see History and Myth).
 The Croatian language lost its status during Croatia's incorporation in Yugoslavia (1918-91), whose official languages were Serbo-Croatian (see "The Serbo-Croatian Language" below), Slovenian, and Macedonian.